open-edge-insights/eii-azure-bridge/README.md

 > **NOTE:** The `-u ${USER}` flag above allows the Azure CLI to launch your
 > browser (if it can) so you can login to your Azure account.

+> **NOTE:** Occasionally, pip's local cache can get corrupted.
+If this happens,
+> pip may `SEGFAULT`.
+In the case that this happens, delete the `~/.local` directory
+> on your system and re-run the script mentioned above.
+You may consider creating
+> a backup of this directory just in case.

 While running this script you will be prompted to sign-in to your Azure account so you can run commands from the Azure CLI that interact with your Azure instance.

-This script will install the following:
+This script will install the following tools:

 * Azure CLI
 * Azure CLI IoT Edge/Hub Extensions